nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject5/README.md

 IDS706_DataEngineering_BarbaraFlores_Miniproject5
 ## 📂 Python Script interacting with SQL Database

-The goal of this task is to create a Python script that effectively interacts with a SQL database.
+The goal of this miniproject is to create a Python script that effectively interacts with a SQL database.

 In this miniproject, the following activities were undertaken: